311Volt/axxegro/README.md

 For Windows builds, the most recent MinGW-w64 based build of [TDM-GCC](https://jmeubank.github.io/tdm-gcc/download/) is recommended. (tip for VSCode users: make a copy of the toolset's `mingw32-make.exe` and call it `make.exe` so that `cmake.generator` can be set automatically)

+# using the library without CMake
+You can also ignore the CMake stuff and simply add axxegro's sources and `include` as an include directory to your Allegro project. axxegro is ISO C++ and does not, nor will it ever need any special build options or code generation scripts.

 # docs
 Documentation will be generated and placed in `build/docs` if Doxygen is found